Best active speakers 2024: our experts pick the top pairs with built-in amplifiers

 What Hi-Fi? is all about comparative testing, so we listen to every pair of active speakers we review against the current leader in its field to gauge how it compares to the best-in-class competition.
 We keep What Hi-Fi?
 Award winners, such as the Ruark Audio MR1 MkII and KEF LS50 Wireless II in this category, in our stockroom so we can always pit new products against ones we know and love.
 And we do our best to review as many new models in as many markets as possible to ensure our contextual knowledge is the best it can be.

 We are always impartial in our testing and ensure we hear every pair of active speakers at its optimum, with sources we know and like.
-We test them in their best use case with different partnering source kit, whether that's a phone or laptop playing from a supported streaming service over wi-fi or Bluetooth, or a wired source component.
-And we play plenty of different types of music through them.
+We test them in their best use case with different partnering source kit, whether that is a phone or laptop playing from a supported streaming service over wi-fi or Bluetooth, or a price-comparable wired source component.
+Each input a pair of active speakers offers is tested so that we can gauge performance consistency.
+And we play plenty of different types of files and music genres through them to ensure they meet their file support specification and have sonic talents that suit a wide range of musical tastes.
 Naturally, we give each pair several days of listening time (and at least 48 hours to run in), too.

 All review verdicts are agreed upon by the team as a whole rather than an individual reviewer, to eliminate any personal preference and to make sure we are being as thorough as possible.
 There is no input from PR companies or our sales team when it comes to the verdict, with What Hi-Fi? proud of having delivered honest, unbiased reviews for decades.